 - What’s is Hospital System?

 - How does a Union improve Staffing & Patient Care?

 - SEIU 722 Constitution & ByLaws

-- Applicaiton for Membership – CNMC and WHC Authorization Form
+- Application for Membership – CNMC and MWHC Authorization Form

 We are the Service Employees International Union, an organization of more than 1.9 million members united by the belief in the dignity and worth of workers and the services they provide and dedicated to improving the lives of workers and their families and creating a more just and humane society.